2013 UPDATE ON THE AMMA STORY:

 I’ve seen an email from her former joint-secretary alleging she cooks the books, that the money she gathers for charity doesn’t go to the charities she claims.
 I’ve read accounts by her former monks of the unexplained wealth of Amma’s family, how her charity hospitals won’t take the very poor because the poor don’t have money enough for treatment.
 I’ve read about“suicides” and unexplained deaths of ashram devotees.
 So many dead bodies have appeared in the waters outside the ashram that The Indian Express, New Delhi’s daily newspaper, printed an account of local citizens demanding a police investigation into the matter.

-I’ve read of organ selling and beatings.
+I’ve read of alleged organ selling and newspaper reports of beatings.
 I saw a video of Amma performing a puja (worship ceremony) to a portrait of Sai Baba, the guru who gives penis massages to his favorite boy disciples.
 I read a letter from a former Amma monk alleging he was told by an Indian holy man not to share what he knows about Amma if he values his safety.

 Amma’s website sells pujas performed on behalf of the paying devotee for prices ranging from $30 to $250.
 We read there an explanation of what happens in Kali puja, which is performed “on Amma’s birthstar”: